-Nippon Building Fund Inc. (NBF) is an investment corporation that takes a medium-to-long-term perspective with the aim of generating steady asset growth and stable profits.
+Nippon Building Fund Inc. (NBF) is an investment corporation that aims to achieve steady growth of its assets under management and to secure stable profits on a mid- to long-term basis.
 NBF continues to do its utmost for investors.